 Casa Batllo, the Bugcrew’s favourite Barcelona attraction, in the Eixample district.

-Casa Batllo is an outstanding sight, both inside and outside.
-Rebuilt between 1904 and 1907 in a fantastical, marine-themed modernist style by Anton Gaudi for industrialist Josep Batllo, the building was soon nicknamed the 'house of bones' by locals and contains uniquely designed rooms, fixtures and fittings of superb form and function.
+Casa Batllo is an outstanding sight, both inside and out.
+Rebuilt between 1904 and 1907 from a regular home into a fantastical, marine-themed modernist style by Anton Gaudi.
+The work was commissioned by industrialist Josep Batllo and the building was soon nicknamed the ‘House of Bones’ (Casa del Ossos) by locals.
+It contains uniquely designed rooms, fixtures and fittings of superb form and function.

-The main lounge of the house.
+The main lounge of the house with the bony, organic effect clearly visible.
 Photo by Tato Grasso.

 Casa Batllo is located not far from the top end of La Rambla, Placa de Catalunya, on elegant but busy Passeig de Gracia.